14.7. The map class¶

 All nodes are sorted by their keys.

-Sorting is managed using operator<
+Sorting is managed using operator< by default,

 but this can be configured in the map constructor

-using a custom compare function or class, just as with a set
+using a custom compare function or class, just as with a set.

 #include <iostream>